memiiso/opendbt/README.md

 # Example use cases

-- Use customised adapter, provide jinja with additional custom python methods added to adapter
+- Create and use new adapter using OOP inheritance, provide jinja with additional custom python methods with your own adapter
 - Execute Python model(Python code) locally
 - Enable Granular Model-Level Orchestration Using Airflow
-- Create page on Airflow Server to serve DBT docs as a page of airflow server
+- Create page on Airflow Server to serve DBT docs as a new page under airflow UI

 For more details please see [examples](docs/EXAMPLES.md).